totaldebug/ansible-role-users/.github/README.md

 | `system` | `false` | Allows creation of system users. |
 | `ssh_key_exclusive` | `users_ssh_key_exclusive` | Whether to remove all other non-specified keys from the authorized_keys file. |

-To create a passowrd hash:
+To create a password hash:

 ```shell
 sudo apt inatll whois